 Quick Start for Confluent Cloud¶

 Confluent Cloud is a resilient, scalable, streaming data service based on Apache Kafka®, delivered as a fully managed service.
-Confluent Cloud has a web interface called the Confluent Cloud Console, a local command line interface, and REST APIs.
+Confluent Cloud has a web interface called the Cloud Console, a local command line interface, and REST APIs.
 You can manage cluster resources, settings, and billing with the Cloud Console.
 You can use the Confluent CLI and REST APIs to create and manage Kafka topics and more.

-This quick start gets you up and running with Confluent Cloud using a Basic Kafka cluster.
-The first section shows how to use Confluent Cloud to create topics, and produce and consume data to and from the cluster.
-The second section walks you through how to add ksqlDB to the cluster and perform queries on the data using a SQL-like syntax.
+- The first section shows how to use Confluent Cloud to create topics, and produce and consume data to and from the cluster.

 - Prerequisites